 - If your child doesn’t have an account, you need to create it to use Family Link.
 You can also use Family Link to create a Google Account if your kid is under 13.

 - Once the accounts are linked, you can use Family Link to set rules for your kid.

 Most Android-operated tablets support sub-accounts.
-So, you can set a secondary account for your kids to control their use of the Internet.
+So, you can set up a secondary account for your kids to control their Internet use.

 It’s pretty easy to set Android tablet parental controls within Kid’s Mode.
 Just follow these steps: